-Observation: Independently the studen t must be able to observe a patient accurately Communicati ion: The student must be able to utilize verbal, non-verbal and written communication.
-Sensorimotor r: to safely, reliably and efficiently perform physical therapy and possess speed, strength, coordination and endurance for smates and clients.
-Intellectual/ Conceptual reason to integrate analyz to problem-solve rapidly.
-Demonstrate the ability to learn and see and synthesize data concurrently in a dynamic and multi-task able to comprehend three dimensional relationships and nships of structures.
-Judgment: to practice in a safe, ethical and legal manner.
-The student must ergencies, demonstrate management skills, including planning, and delegating.
-Behavioral/S ocial: - emotional health required for full use of their intellectual ble to adapt to change, display flexibility and deal with stress and scribed Essential Functio graduation and I declare: ns for the DPT Program at Winston-Salem State University for ne above described Essent ion and admission, retention and al Functions for the DPT Program at Winston-Salem State graduation and I declare: I a am able to 1 meet the Department Of Ph ysical Therapy's Essential Function without Accommodations y submitted a Voluntary D tion form to Disability Ser isclosure of Disability form and Request for Services and vices. - t submitted a Voluntary Ditions form to Disability Se sclosure of Disability form and Request for Services and vices.
-E ssential Fur • mmodation to meet the Department of Physical Therapy's the Procedural Policies, I will submit to Disability Services Date this day of 20 Printed Name e of Applica ant Signature of Applicant
+Observation: Independently the student must be Independently the student must be able to observe a patient accurately Communication: The student must be able to utilize verbal, non-verbal and written communication.
+Sensorimotor: The student must be able to safely, reliably and efficiently perform physical therapy assessment and treatment and possess speed, strength, coordination and endurance for safely handling self, classmates and clients.
+Intellectual/ Conceptual reason to integrate analyze and sy em-solve rapidly.
+Demonstrate the ability to learn and nthesize data concurrently in a dynamic and multi-task omprehend three dimensional relationships and structures.
+Judgment: ce in a safe, ethical and legal manner.
+The student must, demonstrate management skills, including planning, ating.
+Behavioral/Social: 1 al health required for full use of their intellectual pt to change, display flexibility and deal with stress and ove described Essential Functions for the on and graduation and I declare: DPT Program at Winston-Salem State University for read the above described Essential Funct sity for admission, retention and graduation ions for the DPT Program at Winston-Salem State on and I declare: I am ab ble to meet the Department Of Physical Tl nerapy's Essential Function without Accommodations already submitted a Voluntary Disclosure amodation form to Disability Services. of Disability form and Request for Services and not yet submitted a Voluntary Disclosure amodations form to Disability Services. of Disability form and Request for Services and Essenti on to meet the Department of Physical Therapy's edural Policies, I will submit to Disability Services Date this day of 20 Printed Name of A Applicant Signature of Applicant